-The Fledgling Flyway Youth Education Program offers an unparalleled interactive experience, providing opportunities for youth - and adults - to learn about wild birds while developing skills related to self, science, and the world at large.
+The Fledgling Flyway Youth Education Program offers an unparalleled interactive experience, providing opportunities for youth and adults to learn about wild birds while developing skills related to self, science, and the world at large.
 A one-hour overview as well as 4-hour, 1-day, 2-day, and extended interactive programs are offered, all of which include hands-on activities involving different learning styles and tailored to meet your specific needs.
-Choose from the following for a specialized program (each unit is one hour, and three units comprise a 4-hour program).
+Choose from the following for a specialized program (each unit lasts from 45 to 60 minute while three units comprise a 4-hour program).
 Use our Program Registration Form below to book your Fledgling Flyway Program today!
 For more information please email us at email@example.com or call us at (907) 562-4852.
 Thanks!

 Adaptations: Birds have adapted in unique and effective ways to make the most of their environments.

 Alaska—Club Med for Birds: Almost half of Alaska is considered wetlands – a Birdy Club Med!
 Discover the importance of habitat which provides shelter, safety, food, and water for our visiting and resident birds.

 Alaska’s Coastal Birds: They live in large groups along our coasts—who are they and why do they live there?

 Avian Senses: How are birds able to use their amazing senses to navigate so well in so many different settings?

 Basic Bird Identification: Easy ways to identify the many birds living with us year round and in the summer.